SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 1. It does not matter what currency a government is forced to pay in, since there is always a forex rate, even for some of the poorest nations.
 The issue is how to make the swap to make the payment, not the currency unit.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And the seller, generally a private sector agent motivated to sell, will most often make that exchange.
 2. The issue is the fear of inflation — but when has a payment forced in USD ever been inflationary?
 I can't see the mechanism for inflation only because USD units are being demanded.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Numeraires don't cause anything.
-3. In any case, if exports are not strong inflation can get passed through if imports are desired and the government supports imports.
+3. In any case, if exports are not strong then inflation can get passed through if more imports are desired and the government supports more imports at an increasing rate.
+It is the rate of increase in this case (or import price hikes) that mostly effects inflation.
 But in this case the imported inflation is not the weaponization of the dollar, but your weak economy demanding more than it can itself supply.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This falls under the heading of _Deficiency of noon resident savings desires._
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This falls under the heading of **_Deficiency of non resident savings desires._**
-4. The USA can weaponize payments layers in many ways, it is through the payments layer, not the currency unit, e.g., by refusing payments, imposing preferential prices/penalties, etc. That's the actual weaponization occuring.
-That's the proper case to make for say a BRICS payment system.
+4. The USA can weaponize payments layers in many ways, it is through the transport layer, not the currency unit, e.g., by refusing payments, imposing preferential prices/penalties, blockades, etc. That's the actual weaponization occurring.
+That's the proper case to make for say a BRICS _transport_ system$^{}ddaggaer$, but you'll need a lot more than BRICS units.
+Proper UN trade facilitation and dismantling and reforming the WTO to be not a neoliberal attack dog.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**_However_** the US would have to interfere with payments between others for that to be a benefit.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**_However_** the US would have to interfere with payments between others for the BRICS payments to be a benefit.
 This is only significant for currency-users, not currency-issuers.
-So the USA really have no power at all through payemtns layers to cripple any nation.
-Nations get crippled by USA "dollar hegemnony" only because they do not understand the power & purpose of their own currencies.
+So the USA really have no power at all through payments layers to cripple any nation, they don't need to do it that way.
+Nations get crippled by USA "dollar hegemony" only because they do not understand the power & purpose of their _own_ existing currencies.
 5. Ultimately a seller of US goods with a US bank account will receive USD, but you cannot call this weaponization!
 It is called "desiring a US bank account".
 6. You say, "But what about pass through inflation?"
 OK, but when has that